dgrinton/fragmentify-js/README.md

-Fragmenty.js
+Fragmentify-js
 ============

 About:
 ------

-Fragmenty.js is a pure JavaScript HTML inheritance utility.
+Fragmentify-js is a pure JavaScript HTML inheritance utility.
 All you need is a webserver that can serve static files.

 In a nutshell: